-The daunting task of finding a good job has become even more difficult with so many qualified candidates available due to layoffs.
-That’s why it’s so important to find ways to stand out from the applicant crowd and make a great impression in the job interview.
+Finding a good job has become a lot more difficult with so many qualified candidates available due to layoffs.
+That’s why it’s important to find ways to stand out from the applicant crowd and make a great impression in the job interview.

 Yes, entering an interview without being prepared is a recipe for disaster, but don’t get too hung up on memorizing responses.
 First of all, memorized responses usually sound stiff and rehearsed.
 Don’t let a script stand in the way of building rapport and letting your personality shine through.